wettergrund/OpenAiFetcher/README.md

 ### Other settings

-You can also change Temprature, JsonMode* and token size
+You can also change Temprature, JsonMode* and token size.

 #### Temp

-Temp can be set between 0 and 1, where 0 will give
+Temp can be set between 0 and 1, where 0 will give little/none variation in the response, and 1 give more variation.
+Between 0.6 - 0.9 is recommended for creative tasks.

 ```CS
 fetcher.Temp = 0.7